kimkimani/guruspedia/content/articles/kubernetes-cluster-pipeline-using-github-actions/index.md

 - An [IAM user created and configured using AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) as this guide will use the AWS Elastic Kubernetes Serivice (EKS) to provision a Kubernetes cluster.
 Familiarity with [GitHub to host code repositories](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github).

-### Addressing Kubernetes Deployment Challenges with GitHub Actions
+### Addressing EKS Kubernetes Deployment Challenges with GitHub Actions

 Creating and managing Kubernetes deployment can be a little bit challenging.
 These challenges include: